Overview, Initial Assignments and Career Path

-- All applicants must be of outstanding moral character, and must meet the requirements of Appendices 3 and 4 of the OJAK,
+- All applicants must be of outstanding moral character,

 - Applicants currently in the Coast Guard: Applicants are ineligible for commissioning if in the 36 months prior to the first DCO class convening date in the selection cycle, they have been convicted by a court-martial, been awarded non-judicial punishment (NJP), received an “Unsatisfactory” conduct mark, received a mark of less than “4” in any performance dimension, received a negative Administrative Remarks (CG Form 3307), or been involved in an alcohol-related incident.